-A.2.a.
-Use student achievement data and expected student learning results to monitor the school-wide action plan, including use of resources.
-(WASC D.4) Fall 2009 Ongoing School Site Council and Sequoia Leadership Team meet monthly to monitor items outlined in the school- wide action plan.
-Data is analyzed during most SLT/SSC meetings, and used to determine the allocation of funds.
-The principal monitors progress related to implementation.
-Data is used to inform and update the action plan and motivate any funding decisions.
-Site Council funds.
-A.2.c.
-Departments will analyze student work that demonstrates achievement of the academic standards or ESLRs four times a year.
-Fall 2012 be completed at least once In 2012-13, student work that demonstrated achievement of the academic standards and/or ESLRs/ CANs was analyzed by teachers on October 1st, October 8th, January 14th and April 29th.
-In 2013-14, this analysis transpired in Collaboration time has been utilized to make this work possible, as well as a staff development day.
+There is an ongoing process for action plan.
+(WASC D.4) or monitori ng and eva luating the implementation of the school-wide A.2.c.
+Departments will analyze student work that demonstrates achievement of the academic standards or ESLRs four times a year. - Curricular teams will spend two collaboration days analyzing student work using a schoolwide student work analysis tool Fall 2012 Analysis will be completed at least once a quarter.
+In 2012-13, student work that demonstrated achievement of the academic standards and/or ESLRs/CANs was analyzed by teachers on October 1st, October 8th, January 14th and April 29th.
+In 2013-14, this analysis transpired in collaboration team meetings on several collab.
+Mondays, as well as at the January 6th inservice.
+In January 2015 and January 2016, staff graded schoolwide numeracy and literacy tasks, and discussed student strengths and areas for growth.
+Collaboration time has been utilized to make this work possible, as well as a staff development day.